The International Feldenkrais Training Program "Wien 2015".

-The Feldenkrais International Training Program starts in July 2015 and takes four years, with 40 days of in-class instruction per year.
+The Feldenkrais International Training Program takes four years, with 40 days of in-class instruction per year.
 Internationally highly regarded and distinguished Feldenkrais Trainers will teach along with and under the experienced guidance of Educational Director Donna Ray, M.A., M.F.T.

 The Training Program can be accomplished alongside your professional life.
 Teaching language is English.